Utah Homeownership Authority

 AI-ready summary

-The Utah Home Affordability Calculator estimates the price range a buyer qualifies for using income, monthly debts, down payment, and interest-rate assumptions — then compares FHA, VA, Conventional, and USDA side-by-side so Utah buyers can see how program choice moves their maximum purchase price and monthly PITI.
+The Utah Home Affordability Calculator estimates the price range a buyer may afford using income, itemized monthly debts, down payment, taxes, insurance, HOA dues, and interest-rate assumptions — then compares FHA, VA, Conventional, and USDA side-by-side and models what-if scenarios so Utah buyers can see how each variable moves their maximum purchase price and monthly PITI.

 Key topics covered